SKOOTA GAMES IndieGames Notebook Interview

 ――Could you tell us how you transitioned from wanting to be a novelist or manga artist in university to game development?

 SOMI: After self-studying programming and creating and selling apps, there was a time when I was thinking about what to create next.
-At that time, there was a very popular game on mobile called 'Super Hexagon' (2012).
-That game is a truly amazing indie game, but at the time, I didn't even know what indie games were, and I wasn't someone who enjoyed games that much.
-Even when I played that game, I couldn't understand how wonderful it was, and I thought, "If I just make something like this, I could make it even better."
+At that time, there was a very popular mobile game called 'Super Hexagon' (2012).
+That game is truly an amazing indie game, but at the time, I didn't even know what indie games were, and I wasn't someone who enjoyed games that much.
+Even when I played that game, I couldn't understand how wonderful it was, and I thought, "If I could just make something like this, I could make it even better."
 With such an outrageous thought, I created 'RABBIT HOLE 3D.'

 The popular game 'Super Hexagon' (2012) that influenced my first game development.